 Lillian M. Hudspeth Memorial Hospital has the health and well-being of our patients, visitors, healthcare providers and staff as our main priority as we provide a safe environment and the very best care for our patients.
 We have received several inquiries regarding our preparedness for screening patients and treating any potential cases of COVID-19 (Coronavirus Disease 2019) or other infectious diseases in our community.
 Please know, we treat a multitude of conditions utilizing the best practices available.
 We have strong partnerships with our regional healthcare systems and we will take care of our community to the best of our ability.

-There are no confirmed cases of COVID-19 in Sutton County.
 While the immediate risk to the community remains low, out of an abundance of caution we are actively monitoring the outbreak of this virus and working closely with the Texas Department of Public Health and the Centers for Disease Control and Prevention (CDC) to prepare for the possibility of community transmission of COVID-19.

 We will continue to monitor the situation and will add additional information as it becomes available and applicable to our current situation.